KISRDevelopment/Full-Stack-Dev/stack_configuration_exercise.rst

 Stack Configuration Exercise
 ############################

+In this exercise we are going to use many of the tools we have learned about during the week to set up our first stack.

+This stack will run on a virtual machine and consist of the following components:

+- Application Framework (Django)
+- Application Server (Gunicorn)
+- Web Server (NGINX)
+- Database (PostgreSQL)

-.. todo:: copy over intro
+.. todo:: Insert a diagram of this stack

 Step One: Setup Your Virtual Machine
 ====================================

-.. todo:: copy section on vm and updates
+At this point you should already have a virtual machine up and running but if you don't, set one up using the image you created on the first day of this course.

 Step Two: Install and Create Virtualenv
 =======================================

-In Phase II we will go into more details about how to install, configure and use python virtual environments but for now just use the following commands.
+In :ref:`Phase II <team_project_workflow>`  we will go into more details about how to install, configure and use python virtual environments but for now just use the following commands.

 Install virtualenv::